The-Balthazar/BrewWikiGen/README.md

     ```lua
     UnitData = {
         SSL0403 = {
+            LeadSuffix = "Paragraph to appear after the generated lead paragraph.",
+            AdjacencyPrefix = "Paragraph to appear before the Adjacency section.",
             Videos = {
                 {YouTube = 'IInITjdtaPM', 'Time-lapse'},
             },
-            LeadSuffix = "Paragraph to appear after the generated lead paragraph.",
-            AdjacencyPrefix = "Paragraph to appear before the Adjacency section."
+            Trivia = {
+                'This would appear as a bullet point in the trivia section.',
+                'As would this.',
+            },
         },
     }
     ```